rimarque/CPP-Modules/README.md

 $ ./PmergeMe 20 30 2 109 40 8 3 55 99
 ```

-If you clone the repository, in the main function, when calling the fordJohnsonAlgorithm(
+In the main function, when calling the fordJohnsonAlgorithm(
 `
 bollean
 `